VargasAlex/a-fresh-nation/README.md

 # A-Fresh-Nation

-This website uses the USDA National Farmers Market Directory API to retrieve a markets address, schedule, and products (if available) based on a users zip code.
-When a user enters there zip code into the search bar all the farmers market in that area will populate the globe.
-To get more information about a specific market, click on that market.
+This website uses the USDA National Farmers Market Directory API to retrieve a markets location and name based on a users zip code input.
+When a user enters a zip code into the input bar, all the farmers market in that area will populate the map as a red marker.
+A hover over one of the markers will display the markets name.

 ## Wireframes